-More detail on eviction protections in Delaware can be found on the COVID-19 Housing Policy Scorecard.
 A closer look at eviction filing patterns in Wilmington and the surrounding area is available here.

 Delaware is divided into three counties.
-In each of those counties, we map the number of eviction filings over the last four weeks.
+In each of those counties, we map the number of eviction filings over the last year.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the county—or compared to the typical number of filings in the average year.1 2